splch/slc.is/content/posts/chinese.md

 I used the [SUBTLEX-CH frequency list](https://doi.org/10.1371/journal.pone.0010729) to list the top 100 Chinese words per part of speech.

+There are 2,683 words on this page.
+From rough estimates, this should cover <abbr title="26303467 / 33546516">78</abbr>% of spoken Mandarin.
+The lists are sorted first by total counts of each part of speech, then by the word itself.
+For example, verbs are the most common words in Mandarin, and the most common verb is "是".
+So, the list begins with Verbs and its first entry is "是".
+The second piece of information is the frequency of the word.
+This frequency is in scientific notation, so `950,000` is `9.5e5`.

 If you'd like to view the entire list, download the [JSON](/data/中文.json) file.
 Its structure is:

 ```json